scheid/data-synthesizer/projects/data-synthesizer/README.md

 Provides a highly configurable way to dynamically generate data to mimic an API call, etc.  The data synthesizer is an angular service that is integrated into an Angular project, and the data is created in realtime using a call to the service.
 This is a completely client-side service; no server side is needed.

+If you are using React or Vue instead of Angular, there is an alternate npm package that has no Angular dependencies.
+You can get that at [https://www.npmjs.com/package/data-synthesizer-basic](https://www.npmjs.com/package/data-synthesizer-basic).
+The documentation below still applies to the non-angular version.

 The generation is very fast, typically less than a 100 milliseconds for 500 records and ~10 fields.
 The random number generation at the heart of the synthesizer is handled by a WebAssembly module that uses the Mersenne Twister C implementation.
 The source code for that WebAssembly module is at https://github.com/scheid/prng-wasm

 To generate data within your angular project, you create a javascript configuration object to pass to the synthesizer.
 The config object completely defines the structure of the data, field definitions, how to generate the data for each field, and how much data to generate.